A subthreshold pole in electron-positron annihilation into the $D_s^+D_s^-$ final state: Conclusions

 \section{Conclusions}

-Our results show that the presence of the SP significantly influences the cross section of the $\die\ra\dspdsm$ process.
-The SP parameters obtained when assuming various numbers of the accompanying resonances are recapitulated in Table \ref{tab:recap}.
+Our results provide evidence of the presence of an SP in the amplitude of the $\die\ra\dspdsm$ process, which significantly influences the excitation curve.
+Its mass came from the SP+3R fit as $M=(3890\pm13)$~MeV.
+The comparison of the 3R and SP+3R fits gives the SP significance of $7.4\sigma$.

-The consistent and compatible appearance of the SP in all three fits indicates that it is not a fluke.
-The fit with five accompanying resonances stands out with an excellent CL of 81\%, and we will take the SP parameters $M=(3909.9\pm9.6)$~MeV [$B=(28\pm10)$~MeV] and $S=3.0\sigma$ determined in it as the most reliable.
-Moreover, after performing a more detailed study of the errors using the $\chi^2_\mathrm{min}$+1 criterion we end up with $M=(3909.9^{+8.9}_{-11.8})$~MeV [$B=(28.1^{+12.1}_{-9.3})$~MeV].
+Adding another resonance with significance of 5.5$\sigma$ has improved the quality of the fit (\p increased to 37\%).
+This SP+4R fit yields the mass of the SP pole $M=(3896\pm12)$~MeV.
+Moreover, after performing a more detailed study of the errors using the $\chi^2_\mathrm{min}$+1 criterion, we end up with $M=(3896^{+13}_{-22})$~MeV.

-As the most recent compilation \cite{pdgxsect} of the $\die$ annihilation cross section does not show any resonance in the corresponding cms energy region, the question of the nature of the SP we found remains open.
+Given that the most recent compilation \cite{pdgxsect} of the $\die$ annihilation cross section does not show any vector charmonium state in the corresponding CMS energy region, the nature of the SP we found remains open.

-An interesting possibility is a bound state of the $\dspdsm$ system with binding energy $B=(28.1^{+12.1}_{-9.3})$~MeV.
+A possibility is that the SP we have found represents a bound state in the $\dspdsm$ system with binding energy $B=2m_{D^+_s}-M=(42^{+22}_{-13})$~MeV.
 Its quantum numbers, dictated by the appearance in the $\die$ annihilation, are $I^G(J^{PC})=0^-(1^{--})$.
-They exclude the SP as a ground state of the $\dspdsm$ molecule (dsonium), but suggest it as an excited state with orbital quantum number $L=1$.
-The ground state of dsonium should have a smaller mass and quantum numbers $I^G(J^{PC})=0^+(0^{++})$.
-Consulting the PDG Tables \cite{pdg2024} we found an eligible candidate in the $\chi_{c0}(3860)$.
-This fact makes the possibility that our SP is an excited state of dsonium more acceptable \cite{kpkm}.
+They exclude it as a ground state of the $\dspdsm$ molecule, but suggest it as an excited state with orbital quantum number $L=1$.
+The ground state should have a smaller mass and quantum numbers $I^G(J^{PC})=0^+(0^{++})$.
+Consulting the PDG Tables \cite{pdg2024}, we found no state with the corresponding mass and quantum numbers \cite{chic3860,loose}.
+It excludes the interpretation of our SP as an excited state of the $\dspdsm$ molecule.

+The mass of the subthreshold pole we found [$(3896^{+13}_{-22})$~MeV] is very close to the mass of the $G$(3900) resonance established at $(3872.5\pm14.2\pm3.0$)~MeV by BESIII Collaboration \cite{besiii2024a}.
+Moreover, the agreement of our value with the $G$(3900) mass of $(3898.4\pm0.9)$~MeV, found recently in the global coupled-channel analysis \cite{satoshi}, is even more encouraging.

+Our study thus suggests that the $G$(3900), which manifests itself as a resonance in the $ \dd$ processes \cite{besiii2024a}, acts in the $\die\to\dspdsm$ one as a subthreshold pole.
+It may signify that the $G$(3900) is a genuine hadronic state with strong coupling to the $\dspdsm$ system \cite{jacobian}.

+\acknowledgments One of the authors (J.J.) thanks Satoshi X. Nakamura for enlightening correspondence and Stanislav Hled\'{\i}k and Petr Se\v{d}a for discussions about statistical issues.